-- Number of ESUs vesting is the number of ESUs originally granted plus ESUs earned as dividend equivalents during the three-year performance period. - Valuation price on the vesting date is the volume- weighted average closing price of TransCanada shares for the 20 trading days immediately prior to and including the vesting date (December 31).
+- Number of ESUs vesting is the number of ESUs originally granted plus ESUs earned as dividend equivalents during the three-year performance period.
+Dividends and ESUs vest at the same time and only to the same extent that the underlying ESUs vest. - Valuation price on the vesting date is the volume-weighted average closing price of TransCanada shares for the 20 trading days immediately prior to and including the vesting date (December 31).

-2016 Executive share unit grant
+2017 Executive share unit grant

-The committee and the Board approved a 2016 ESU grant as follows:
+The committee and the Board approved a 2017 ESU grant as follows:

-Performance measure Weighting Measurement period Relative TSR against the S&P/TSX 60 25% Relative TSR against the ESU peer group 25% January 1, 2016 to December 31, 2018 Comparable earnings per share 50%
+Performance measure Weighting Measurement period Relative TSR against the S&P/TSX 60 Index 25% Relative TSR against the ESU peer group 25% January 1, 2017 to December 31, 2019 Comparable earnings per share 50%

-The cumulative comparable earnings per share multiplier will be a maximum of 1.0 if the ratio of cumulative dividends per share/cumulative funds generated from operations per share for the three year period is greater than 50%.
+The cumulative Comparable earnings per share multiplier will be a maximum of 1.0 if the ratio of cumulative dividends per share/cumulative comparable funds generated from operations per share for the three-year period is greater than 50 per cent.

 We have two peer groups for assessment of relative TSR.
-The first group is the S&P/TSX 60, a group of publicly-traded peer companies that represents competitors for shareholder investment.
-The second group consists of specific business competitors.
+The first group is the S&P/TSX 60 Index, a group of publicly-traded peer companies that represents competitors for shareholder investment.
+The second group is the ESU peer group, consisting of specific business competitors as shown below.

-2016 ESU grant peer group for relative TSR AltaGas Ltd. Enbridge Inc. Pembina Pipeline Corp.
+2017 ESU grant peer group for relative TSR AltaGas Ltd. Enbridge Inc. Pembina Pipeline Corp.
 Canadian Utilities Ltd. Enterprise Products Partners L.P.
-Sempra Energy CenterPoint Energy Inc. Fortis Inc. Spectra Energy Corp.
-Dominion Resources Inc. Inter Pipeline Ltd. Veresen Inc. Emera Inc. Kinder Morgan Inc. Williams Companies Inc.
+Sempra Energy CenterPoint Energy Inc. Fortis Inc. Veresen Inc. Dominion Resources Inc. Inter Pipeline Ltd. Williams Companies Inc. Emera Inc. Kinder Morgan Inc.

-2013 Executive share unit award
+2014 Executive share unit award

-For the 2013 ESU grant, the performance multiplier was determined based on the guidelines in the table below.
+For the 2014 ESU grant, the performance multiplier was determined based on the guidelines in the table below.
 Relative TSR is calculated using the twenty-day volume weighted average share price at the end of the three-year performance period.

-If TransCanada's relative TSR is Then the performance multiplier is At or below the 25th percentile of the ESU peer group (threshold) 0.50 We calculate the performance multiplier At the 50th percentile of the ESU peer group (target) 1.00 using a straight-line interpolation if performance is between:threshold and target, or At or above the 75th percentile of the ESU peer group (maximum) 1.50 target and maximum
+If TransCanada's relative TSR is Then the performance multiplier ris At or below the 25th percentile of the ESU peer group (threshold) 0.50 We calculate the performance multiplier At the 50th percentile of the ESU peer group (target) 1.00 using a straight-line interpolation if performance is between: threshold and target, or At or above the 75th percentile of the ESU peer group (maximum) 1.50 target and maximum

-For more details on the ESU payout, see Payout of 2013 executive share unit award on page 95 and 96.
+For more details on the ESU payout, see Payout of 2014 executive share unit award on page 88 and 89.